Package 'archeofrag'

 sel.layers

-A numeric vector of length 2 with the name of the stratigraphic layer selected for extraction.
+A numeric vector of length 2 with the name of the spatial unit selected for extraction.

 size.mini